This is a post about vibrators--and, yes, those kinds of vibrators.

-I just finished an article by Rachel Maines called “Socially Camouflaged Technologies: the Case of the Electromechanical Vibrator” in Carroll Pursell’s American Technology.
-In it, Maines argues that there are certain products and technologies which, while sold legally, are expected to be used either illegally, or in a socially unacceptable manner.
-To be successful, these kinds of products demand not just marketing, but camouflage marketing.
+In “Socially Camouflaged Technologies: the Case of the Electromechanical Vibrator,” scholar Rachel Maines argues that there are certain products and technologies which, while sold legally, are expected to be used illegally, or in a socially unacceptable manner.
+The success of these products demands not just marketing, but camouflage marketing.

-Maines lists other products that have been sold actively using this same technique.
-For example, distilling technology was sold during Prohibition as “Ideal for distilling water for drinking purposes, automobile batteries and industrial uses.”
+Maines lists other products that have been sold actively using camouflage marketing.
+Distilling technology sold during Prohibition was “Ideal for distilling water for drinking purposes, automobile batteries and industrial uses.”
 Today, burglary tools are marketed in some popular magazines “with the admonition that they are to be used only to break into one’s own home or automobile.”

 “Most recently,” Maines tells us, “we have seen the appearance of computer software for breaking copy protection, advertised in terms that explicitly prohibit its use for piracy, although surely no software publisher is so naïve as to believe that all purchasers intend to break copy protection only to make backup copies of legitimately purchased programs and data.”

-And then, if you’ve ever been on the Seattle Underground tour, you’ll know that the Klondike Gold Rush of 1897 brought hundreds of prospectors into town on their way north to Alaska.
+If you’ve ever been on the Seattle Underground tour, you’ll know that the Klondike Gold Rush of 1897 brought hundreds of prospectors into town on their way north to Alaska.
 Just coincidentally, there appeared an inordinate number of young women, most without visible means of support, who listed their profession as "seamstress."
-Poor camouflage perhaps, but camouflage marketing nonetheless.

-It’s pretty clear that, unlike traditional marketing, camouflage marketing isn’t about educating the consumer, or creating a compelling value statement.
+Unlike traditional marketing, camouflage marketing isn’t about educating the consumer or creating a compelling value statement.
 The consumer already knows what it is he or she is buying.
-Camouflage marketing is all about legitimizing the sale.
-Especially if the sale eventually shows up on your doorstep in an unmarked brown box, with the UPS driver giving you one of those knowing smiles.
+Camouflage marketing just makes the transaction possible.